-Mr. Blundell is the Distinguished Senior Fellow of the London-based Institute of Economic Affairs, and author of Ladies for Liberty, Women Who Made a Difference in American History: A portrait of the Iron Lady.
-He is also a Visiting Fellow at The Heritage Foundation in Washington DC and has honorary Ph.D. degrees from both the University of Buckingham in the UK and Universidad Francisco Marroquin in Guatemala where he is also an honorary professor.
-He followed the late Sir Antony Fisher as President and CEO of Atlas from 1987 to 1991, and is a former President the Institute for Humane Studies and the Charles G. Koch Foundation.
-Between 1993 and 2009, he served as Director General and Ralph Harris Fellow of the Institute of Economic Affairs, described by Andrew Marr of the BBC as “undoubtedly the most influential think tank in modern British history.
+Mr. Blundell is the Distinguished Senior Fellow of the London-based Institute of Economic Affairs, and author of Waging the War of Ideas (3rd expanded edition 2007); Margaret Thatcher: A Portrait of the Iron Lady (2008); Ladies For Liberty: Women Who Made a Difference in American History (2nd expanded edition 2013); and Remembering Margaret Thatcher: Commemorations, Tributes and Assessments (2013).
+He was a Visiting Fellow at The Heritage Foundation 2009 through 2013 in Washington, D.C., and has honorary Ph.D. degrees from both the University of Buckingham in the UK and Universidad Francisco Marroquin in Guatemala, where he is also an honorary professor.
+He followed the late Sir Antony Fisher as President and CEO of Atlas Network from 1987 to 1991, and is a former President for the Institute for Humane Studies and the Charles G. Koch Foundation.
+Between 1993 and 2009, he served as Director General and Ralph Harris Fellow of the Institute of Economic Affairs; he is described by Andrew Marr of the BBC as “undoubtedly the most influential think tank in modern British history.

 Mr. Browne is a private investor and independent consultant with experience in Latin America, Europe and the United States.
 He is a Director of the Institute for Humane Studies at George Mason University, a member of the Mont Pelerin Society, and the recent past President of the Orinoco Foundation.
 He received a degree in Economics from the Wharton School of the University of Pennsylvania.